 This year, we have continued to offer active grant management to charities all the way through the grant cycle - from pre-application advice through to discussions around what our work has funded and what difference this has made.
-Most of this continued to be by telephone or virtual meetings in line with restrictions, and we continue to appreciate open and transparent dialogue across the sector.
+We continue to appreciate open and transparent dialogue across the sector.
 Within our conversations we build a working knowledge of the charities, their staff and the wider issues impacting them or their community.

 We seek an annual report for all the awards made.
 This helps us reflect on what has worked, and what the charity has achieved through the work we have funded.
-This year the 'lessons learned' section of our report has brought many insights into how charities are living with the continued risks of Covid, and how they are reaching their beneficiaries, many of whom represent those most vulnerable.
-We heard many having to help combat the onward impact of continued isolation and the escalation of mental health concerns, with some charities re-thinking how long, or how intensely, they work alongside those they support.
+This year the 'lessons learned' section of our report has brought many insights including the lasting impact of lockdown on more vulnerable households, and the impact this is now having on daily life.
+Charities are reporting having to offer additional support around mental health and poverty, even when these are not the primary goals of their work.
+We have also learned of increasing difficulties in recruiting and retaining both staff and volunteers within the sector, and the different ways in which charities are working to maintain the services through these challenges.